efeuentertainment/aws-polly/README.md

 pkill -x -o -SIGUSR1 -f 'node /usr/local/aws-polly/signal.js' || node /usr/local/aws-polly/signal.js &
 ```
 this will:
-•send a SIGUSR1 signal to the script,
+- send a SIGUSR1 signal to the script,
-•or start it in background if it doesn't run.
+- or start it in background if it doesn't run.

 run `node signal.js --help` for information about the optional cli arguments, and add them (twice) to the above line.
 by default, signal.js will load /tmp/tts.txt, read it using voice-id 'Matthew', and play it on the system default speaker.